 Keep the braid slightly loose, leaving enough distance between each successive crossing of branches so that the money tree does not snap.
 Work your way up until you reach a point where there are too many leaves to continue.

 Tie a string loosely around the end of the braid, and tie the ends of the string to the two stakes.
 This will keep the braid in place as the money tree grows.

 It may be several months before you can continue the braid.
-When the new money tree growth has is at least 6-8 inches, remove the string and extend the braid a little more.
+When the new money tree growth has at least 6 to 8 inches, remove the string and extend the braid a little more.
 Tie it off once again and anchor it with the stakes.

 At some point you may need to replace the money tree stakes with taller ones.
 Also, don't forget to repot when the plant has grown appreciably.
 The only way the money tree can keep growing taller is if the root system has room to expand.

 The money tree's growth will level off at some point when it is between 3 and 6 feet tall.
 You can cap its growth by keeping it in its current pot.
 When the money tree has reached the size you want, remove the stakes and untie the string.

 Braid Slowly and Carefully

 Remember to keep the pace slow so that you don't stress the plant.
 If you accidentally snap a branch while braiding, put the two ends back together immediately, and wrap the seam with medical or grafting tape.